 Fountain of Living Waters

-What are you chasing in life?
-Ask yourself this question: will it last?
-Drawing from a potent illustration found in Jeremiah 2:13, Dr. Martyn Lloyd-Jones states that we are all seeking satisfaction from a worldview that is either like a cistern of stagnant water or a fountain of flowing, living water.
-What characterizes the cistern “way of living?”
-First, it is entirely man-made — all authority is subject to change depending on the shifting opinions of mankind.
-Second, all the effort for your happiness is dependent upon you!
-You are expected to find what makes you happy and chase it with all you have.
+Everyone must consider what they are chasing in life and if it will last.
+In this sermon in Jeremiah 2:13 titled “Fountain of Living Waters,” Dr. Martyn Lloyd-Jones states that all seek satisfaction from a worldview that is either like a cistern of stagnant water or a fountain of flowing, living water.
+What characterizes the cistern “way of living”?
+First, it is entirely human-made — all authority is subject to change depending on the shifting opinions of humanity.
+Second, all the effort for happiness is dependent upon oneself.
+They are expected to find what makes one happy and chase it with all they have.
 Third, this way of thinking is so limited because it reduces everything to rationality, even beautiful emotions such as love and joy that cannot be measured.
-This way of approaching life cannot satisfy — there is no hope.
-But, Dr. Lloyd-Jones preaches that Jesus offers a fountain of flowing, living water designed to satisfy the deepest longings of your soul in Himself!
-In contrast to the cistern, this living water is rooted in God’s unchanging authority, providing a bedrock you can establish your life upon.
-Crucially, this living water has accomplished all the work for you because you could not earn it on your own — Jesus’ offer of salvation accomplished through His death and resurrection to atone for the sins of all humanity is offered to you.
+This way of approaching life cannot satisfy—there is no hope.
+But Dr. Lloyd-Jones preaches that Jesus offers a fountain of flowing, living water designed to satisfy the deepest longings of the soul in Himself.
+In contrast to the cistern, this living water is rooted in God’s unchanging authority, providing a bedrock upon that which one can establish their life.
+Crucially, this living water has accomplished all the work because no one could not earn it on their own — Jesus’s offer of salvation accomplished through His death and resurrection to atone for the sins of all humanity is offered to the Christian.
 Take a deep drink from this living water and find eternal life.

 Additional Scripture Translations